 The “passionate attachment” that’s utterly inappropriate

-The danger of inappropriate ‘friendships’ with foreign regimes became blazingly obvious in December 2009 when three of Israel’s vilest – Ehud Barak, Tzipi Livni and retired general Doron Almog – cancelled engagements in London for fear of ‘having their collar felt’.
+The danger of inappropriate ‘friendships’ with foreign regimes became blazingly obvious in December 2009 when three of Israel’s vilest – Ehud Barak, Tzipi Livni, and retired general Doron Almog – canceled engagements in London for fear of ‘having their collar felt’.

 Oh bravo, Mr Hague!
 Never mind that the arrest warrants in question were issued to answer well-founded criminal charges.
 Never mind that all States that are party to the Geneva Conventions are under a binding obligation to seek out those suspected of having committed grave breaches of the Conventions and bring them, regardless of nationality, to justice.
 And never mind that there must be no hiding place for those suspected of crimes against humanity and war crimes.
 The UK Government didn’t give a toss about such piffling principles.
 And still doesn’t.

 Private arrest warrants were necessary because the Government itself was in the habit of shirking its duty under the Fourth 1949 Geneva Convention and deliberately dithering until the birds had flown.
 Bringing a private prosecution for a criminal offense, said Lord Wilberforce, is “a valuable constitutional safeguard against inertia or partiality on the part of the authority”.